makhuong02/Noitu/README.md

 - Ensure you have **Node.js** installed before running the project.
 - If you encounter any issues, please open a new issue on GitHub for support.

+## Reference

+Thanks to [benjihillard](https://github.com/benjihillard/English-Dictionary-Database) for the English dictionary.

 Thank you for checking out my project!